opensvc/docs.opensvc.com/source/collector.docker.registries.rst

 users/<user_id> or users/<username>
 ***********************************

-The user identified by <user_id> or <username> is the only one allowed to push and pull repositories with that prefix.
+* The user identified by <user_id> or <username> is the only one allowed to push and pull repositories with that prefix.
-Pushing also requires the DockerRegistriesPusher privilege and registry publication to one of the user's groups.
+* Pushing also requires the DockerRegistriesPusher privilege and registry publication to one of the user's groups on unrestricted registries.
+* Pushing also requires the DockerRegistriesPusher privilege and registry responsibility to one of the user's groups on restricted registries.
-Pulling also requires the DockerRegistriesPuller privilege and registry publication to one of the user's groups.
+* Pulling also requires the DockerRegistriesPuller privilege and registry publication to one of the user's groups.
-A service can never push or pull repositories with a users/ prefix.
+* A service can never push or pull repositories with a users/ prefix.

 groups/<group_id> or groups/<groupname>
 ***************************************

-Members of the group identified by <group_id> or <groupname> are allowed to push and pull repositories with that prefix.
+* Members of the group identified by <group_id> or <groupname> are allowed to push and pull repositories with that prefix.
-Pushing also requires the DockerRegistriesPusher privilege and registry publication to one of the user's groups.
+* Pushing also requires the DockerRegistriesPusher privilege and registry publication to one of the user's groups on unrestricted registries.
+* Pushing also requires the DockerRegistriesPusher privilege and registry responsibility to one of the user's groups on restricted registries.
-Pulling also requires the DockerRegistriesPuller privilege and registry publication to one of the user's groups.
+* Pulling also requires the DockerRegistriesPuller privilege and registry publication to one of the user's groups.
-A service can never push or pull repositories with a groups/ prefix.
+* A service can never push or pull repositories with a groups/ prefix.

 apps/<app_id> or apps/<appname>
 *******************************

-Members of the groups the application identified by <app_id> or <appname> is published to are allowed to pull repositories with that prefix.
+* Members of the groups the application identified by <app_id> or <appname> is published to are allowed to pull repositories with that prefix.
-Members of the groups responsible for the application identified by <app_id> or <appname> are allowed to push repositories with that prefix.
+* Members of the groups responsible for the application identified by <app_id> or <appname> are allowed to push repositories with that prefix.
-Pushing also requires the DockerRegistriesPusher privilege and registry publication to one of the user's groups.
+* Pushing also requires the DockerRegistriesPusher privilege and registry publication to one of the user's groups on unrestricted registries.
+* Pushing also requires the DockerRegistriesPusher privilege and registry responsibility to one of the user's groups on restricted registries.
-Pulling also requires the DockerRegistriesPuller privilege and registry publication to one of the user's groups.
+* Pulling also requires the DockerRegistriesPuller privilege and registry publication to one of the user's groups.
-A service can never push repositories with a apps/ prefix.
+* A service can never push repositories with a apps/ prefix.
-Services with a matching application code are allowed to pull repositories with a apps/ prefix.
+* Services with a matching application code are allowed to pull repositories with a apps/ prefix.

 other prefixes
 **************

-Only users member of one of the registry responsible groups and with the DockerRegistriesPusher privilege are allowed to push to an arbitrarily prefixed repository.
+* Only users member of one of the registry responsible groups and with the DockerRegistriesPusher privilege are allowed to push to an arbitrarily prefixed repository.
-Users member of one of the registry publication groups and with the DockerRegistriesPuller privilege are allowed to pull from an arbitrarily prefixed repository.
+* Users member of one of the registry publication groups and with the DockerRegistriesPuller privilege are allowed to pull from an arbitrarily prefixed repository.
-Service whose application code is published to registry publication group are allowed to pull from an arbitrarily prefixed repository.
+* Service whose application code is published to registry publication group are allowed to pull from an arbitrarily prefixed repository.

 Public collector policies
 -------------------------